 Are Ozone Machines Safe?

-No ozone generator is a harmful, hazardous machine that should never be used.
+No, it is not safe.
+An ozone generator is a harmful, hazardous machine that should never be used.
 You don’t put away fire with more fire.
 Ozonator intentionally emits ozone gas so it can disinfect microorganisms, smoke, and odor at a molecule level.
-While in theory this may work, a lot of times it only masks away from the smell.
+While in theory, this may work, a lot of times it only masks away from the smell.
 Worse still, you will be left in a room full of ozone that is more harmful than all the contaminants combined.
 Also, it will take 30 minutes to 3-4 hours for ozone to dissipate and you will need to evacuate the room for the time being.

 Another issue with ozone generator is not regulated by any federal agency.
 This is contrary to the manufacturers that claim their Ozonator is safe and approved by a government entity.
 It is not worth risking yourself and your family health at the hands of the vendor.